Imagine rooming with a snake.

 Usually, you will only know a snake is in your house once you see it.
 These creatures will stay out of your way.
 They also don’t leave visible signs like some pests.
 For example, they won’t eat your food or leave droppings.

 The one way you might discover a snake without seeing the animal itself is if it sheds some skin while in your home.
+This is one of the biggest telltale signs of a snake in your yard or home.

 What to Do If You Find a Snake In Your Home